sandbox-quantum/Tangelo/README.rst

 From source, using setuptools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This package can be installed by downloading or cloning the contents of this repository, and typing the following command in the root directory:
+This package can be installed locally by copying the contents of this repository to any machine.
+Type the following command in the root directory:

 .. code-block::